mindspore-ai/docs/tutorials/training/source_en/advanced_use/optimize_data_processing.md

 Based on the preceding shuffle performance optimization suggestions, the `shuffle` parameter of the `Cifar10Dataset` class of built-in loading operators and the `Shuffle` function are used to shuffle data.
 The sample code is displayed as follows:

-1. Use the built-in operator in `Cifar10Dataset` class to load the CIFAR-10 dataset.
+1. Use the `Cifar10Dataset` class of built-in operators to load the CIFAR-10 dataset.
 In this example, the CIFAR-10 dataset in binary format is used, and the `shuffle` parameter is set to True to perform data shuffle.
 Finally, a dictionary iterator is created for the data and a data record is read through the iterator.

     ```python
     cifar10_path = "./dataset/Cifar10Data/cifar-10-batches-bin/"

-    # create Cifar10Dataset for reading data
+    # create a Cifar10Dataset object for reading data
     cifar10_dataset = ds.Cifar10Dataset(cifar10_path, shuffle=True)
     # create a dictionary iterator and read a data record through the iterator
     print(next(cifar10_dataset.create_dict_iterator()))